Sigil-Ebook/Sigil/docs/Building_Sigil_on_Windows.md

 -DPYTHON_EXECUTABLE=`<the full path to the python3.x binary (python.exe)>`

-If you don't want to build/include the bundled Python environment in the Sigil installer, use the -DPKG_SYSTEM_PYTHON=0 in the CMake configure command to disable it. **NOTE**: you'll have to configure an external Python interpeter for running Sigil plugins.
+If you don't want to build/include the bundled Python environment in the Sigil installer, use the -DPKG_SYSTEM_PYTHON=0 in the CMake configure command to disable it. **NOTE**: you'll have to configure an external Python interpreter for running Sigil plugins.
 The "Use Bundled Python" feature will be unavailable.

 ### Compiling Sigil